The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 The Southeast ADA Center partners with several organizations on the state, regional, and national levels to ensure that direct service professionals working with people with disabilities or students who have in interest in disability have accurate information on the Americans with Disabilities Act.
 Our partners include the following organizations.

 ATL Next: ADA Advisory Committee for Hartsfield-Jackson Atlanta International Airport: This eleven-member group assists airport management in identifying travel barriers and recommending ways to address the needs of the public and airport guests who have disabilities.
-A SEADA staff person serves on the Committee and provides guidance on ADA-related issues.
+A SEADA staff person serves as chairperson of the Committee and provides guidance on ADA-related issues.

 Georgia APSE (Association of People Supporting Employment First): Georgia APSE is the state chapter of APSE National.
 A SEADA staff person is on the Georgia APSE Board of Directors and is currently chairing the Training Work Group.
 The Center and GA APSE are working together to provide ADA training to supported employment professionals.

-Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults: Consists of stakeholder agencies throughout Georgia and serves as a key group in statewide preparedness efforts.
+Georgia Emergency Preparedness Coalition for Individuals with Disabilities and Older Adults: The Coalition consists of stakeholder agencies throughout Georgia and serves as a key group in statewide preparedness efforts.
 A SEADA staff person serves on the Coalition, provides guidance on ADA-related issues, and is active in the Training and Technical Guidance (TTG) and the Functional and Access Needs Guide subcommittees.

 Morehouse College: a historically black college in Atlanta, Georgia.
 As budget permits, the Center provides one internship per semester for one Morehouse student.
 The internship provides the opportunity for students to learn about the Americans with Disabilities Act, disability culture, and research.

-Helen Keller National Center (HKNC): The center has developed a new partnership with regional representatives from HKNC.
+Helen Keller National Center (HKNC): The SEADA Center has developed a new partnership with regional representatives from HKNC.
 Plans are to develop training opportunities for HKNC regional staff on ADA rights and responsibilities for individuals who are served by their programs.

 APSE (Association of People Supporting Employment First): the leading national advocacy organization promoting the full inclusion of people with disabilities in the workforce and their community.
 This partnership allows the Center to expand its opportunities to provide ADA resources and training to supported employment providers and job seekers across the Southeast and the nation.